quoctoanpk2511/benedu/README.md

 - Run `php artisan key:generate`
 - Run `php artisan migrate`
 - Run `php artisan db:seed` to run seeders, if any.
+- If you get an error when you're using seed, like "Cannot write to directory public/storage/", please delete storage folder and run `php artisan storage:link`
 - Run `php artisan serve`

 #####You can now access your project at localhost:8000 :)